oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 {: #figtxtokenrequest title="Example: Txn-Token Request"}

 ### Subject Token Types {#subject-token-types}
 The `subject_token_type` parameter value MUST be a URI {{RFC3986}}.
-It MAY be one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}}, or it MAY be set to the value:
+It MAY be one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`), or it MAY be set to the value:

-`urn:ietf:params:oauth:token-type:self-signed`
+`urn:ietf:params:oauth:token-type:self_signed`
 : Indicates that the subject token is a self-signed JWT.

 The Txn-Token Service MAY support other token formats, which MAY be specified in the `subject_token_type` parameter.
 Any value used in this parameter MUST be a URI as specified in RFC 8693 {{RFC8693}}.